 The initial action by the customer triggers the sequence and allows you to sell to the prospect without having to devote time to each individual lead.

 It is not just enough to make a sale anymore.
 If you sell products, you want to upsell to customers and engage them with new products in the future.
 For services, you want to retain customers and keep people paying subscriptions.
-This makes the onboarding process particularly important, as getting people to use what you sell effectively is the best way to show them they are getting value for money.
+This makes the onboarding process particularly important, as getting people using what you sell effectively is the best way to show them they are getting value for money.

-Send an email on sign-up to guide them through the main features of your product or service.
+Send an email on sign up to guide them through the main features of your product or service.
 A couple of days later, send one that addresses any little niggles that people find when getting used to it and then send another offering tips for getting more out of their experience.

 Offering this guiding hand helps them remain engaged and persuades them to persist.